grew-nlp/grew_doc/content/doc/request.md

 ### Equivalent nodes
-When two or more nodes are equivalent in a request, each occurrence of the request in a graph is found several times (up to permutation in the sets of equivalent nodes).
+When two or more nodes are equivalent in a request (i.e. they can be exchanged without changing the semantics of the request), each occurrence of the request in a graph is reported several times (up to permutation in the sets of equivalent nodes).
 For instance, in the request below, the 3 nodes `N1`, `N2` and `N3` are equivalent.

 ```grew